harazono/vcf2ggf/README.md

 # vcf2ggf
-This is vcf to ggf convertor.
+This is vcf to ggf convertor(under developing).
 # usage
 1st.
 ```